- On August 12, 2019

 The cycle from Santiago de Cuba to Chivirico is an easy and scenic 75km journey along the coast.
 Chivirico is a small coastal village where we enjoyed the afternoon sun on a little beach strip next to locals listening to dance music.
-The next day took us along the coast through the Turquino national park.
+The next day took us along the coast through the Turquino National Park.
 If you are up for a hike we recommend stopping of in the campismo La Mula about 40km from Chivirico and plan your hike up the Pico Turquino, Cuba’s highest peak.
-Even without the hike the campismo is an interesting and fun way to experience how Cuban’s spend their holiday city escapes.
+Even without the hike, the campismo is an interesting and fun way to experience how Cuban’s spend their holiday city escapes.
 The next 50km from La Mula to Marea del Portillo cover the most stunning stretch of all of Cuba’s cycling routes.
 A lonely road in conditions that can hardly be passed by car invites you to slow down and enjoy the cycle along the shore with waves splashing water over your head in some parts.
 Marea del Portillo is a small village with a lovely beach.
 It’s not far from Pilon, a slightly bigger village and more options to stay.
-We cycled the next little over 100km to Manzanillo in one go.
-But who want to split it up could stay a night in Media Luna.
+We cycled the next stretch of more than 100km to Manzanillo in one day.
+But if you want to split it up, you could stay a night in Media Luna.
 The road to Manzanillo was mostly flat through fields of sugar cane but we got really hot that day.
 Make sure to have enough water with you.
-After that the less than 70km to Bayamo will feel easy and relaxing.
+After that long hot day on the saddle, the route of less than 70km to Bayamo will feel easy and relaxing.

 Sunrise on the coast

 Waves splashing over the road